The Witcher (video game): Plot

 When Geralt returns to Vizima, he finds that Temeria's regent King Foltest has also returned while Adda has relapsed in her curse and is in striga form once more.
 Under Foltest's direction, Geralt either assists the knights or the elves to restore order to the city as well as deals with Adda.
 Geralt then storms the Salamandra headquarters and kills Azar Javed, only to find that the gang's true leader is Jacques de Aldersberg, the Grand Master of the Order of the Flaming Rose.
 Foltest hires Geralt under a contract to slay Jacques to end the Salamandra threat.
-Geralt confronts Jacques, who explains that due to his Source abilities he has seen the eventual extinction of humanity due to the world-ending White Frost, and was attempting to engineer a genetically enhanced superior race of humans to survive this apocalypse.
+Geralt confronts Jacques, who explains that due to his Source abilities he has seen the eventual extinction of humanity because of the world-ending White Frost, and was attempting to engineer a genetically enhanced superior race of humans to survive this apocalypse.
 Geralt is also confronted by the King of the Wild Hunt, who warns him of an impending conflict.

-After Geralt defeats and slays Jacques, he notices that the Grand Master was wearing the same amulet as Alvin, revealing that de Aldersberg was actually the village boy he saved earlier, who traveled back in time by accident.
+After Geralt defeats and slays Jacques, he notices the Grand Master was wearing the same amulet as Alvin, revealing that de Aldersberg was actually the village boy he saved earlier, who traveled back in time by accident.
 After Geralt returns to Foltest with news of his success, the king is attacked by an assassin.
-Geralt defeats the attacker, only to find that the corpse was a Witcher, leading directly into The Witcher 2: Assassins of Kings.
+Geralt kills the attacker, only to find that he was a witcher, leading directly into The Witcher 2: Assassins of Kings.

 Development

 Before CD Projekt's involvement, Metropolis Software (which CD Projekt bought in 2009 and closed in 2010) had obtained a license from Andrzej Sapkowski for his novels in The Witcher series, around 1997.
-However, due to several other projects that the studio was involved in at the time, and concerns from their publisher TopWare about the materials' international appeal, the project never got farther than some initial media and a playable level.
+However, due to several other projects that the studio was involved in at the time, and concerns from their publisher TopWare about the materials' international appeal, the project never got further than some initial media and a playable level.

 CD Projekt later approached Sapkowski for rights for the series.
 They were able to secure the rights for about 35,000 zloty (approximately US$9,500) from Sapkowski, who wanted all the payment upfront, rather than through royalties, even though these were offered to him.
 In a 2017 interview, Sapkowski said that at the time he had no interest in video games, and was only looking at the deal from a financial benefit standpoint.

+The developers cited the Gothic series of role-playing games as a primary influence.
+CD Project had localized and published Gothic (released in Poland in 2002) and Gothic II (in 2003) in Poland.
+Both games as well as Gothic 3 (released in 2006) became very popular in Poland and therefore a success for CD Project as a regional publisher of said games.
+CD Project received Business Gazelle awards in 2003 and 2004.